coin-or/coin-or.github.io/pages/user/user_introduction.md

 #### Obtaining the source

-Source can be obtained either by downloading an archive that includes the minaproject and all dependendencies or by fetching with `coinbrew`.
+Source can be obtained either by downloading an archive that includes the source of the main project and all dependencies or by fetching with `coinbrew`.
 The use of `coinbrew` is strongly recommending unless you plan to work exclusively with Visual Studio and you wish to build within the Visual Studio IDE using the supplied Visual Studio project files.

 If you wish to obtain the source by downloading a complete archive to use with Visual Studio, then go to the URL